LaChatterie/Verger/README.md

 - 📄 Support for Text, Images, Office, PDF, and more
 - ☁️ WebDAV File Management and Backup
 - 📊 Mermaid Chart Visualization
-- 💻 Code Syntax Highlighting
+- 💻 Code Syntax Highlighting and maths

 4. **Practical Tools Integration**: